hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

   <img src="Images/picture02.png" alt="drawing" width="600"/>
 </p>

-* 1.2 - Select the desired `Subscription`, `Resource group` name and `Region`. **Remember** In case of Disaster Recovery design, please consider the Pair regions considerations mentioned E2E Architecture considerations.
+* 1.2 - Select the desired `Subscription`, `Resource group` name and `Region` **Remember** In case of Disaster Recovery design, please consider the Pair regions considerations mentioned E2E Architecture considerations.
 In this Architecture Desing Example, we will consider EAST-US2 and CENTRAL-US for the Instances.
 Now CLick on `Review + Create`.

 <p align="center">